Contents - Index

 22. The Professional (3-D Plotting) version can generate 3-D point and 3-D surface plots.
 The 3-D points plots can be overlayed on a 3-D surface plot.

 23. The Professional version can supports dynamic data exchange (DDE) which can be used to interact with other programs such as MATLAB or EXCEL.
-Even better, the Professional version provides macro commands that allow direct communication with MATLAB or EXCEL and the Serial Communications Port.
+In addtiona, the Professional version provides macro commands that allow direct communication with MATLAB or EXCEL using a COM interface and the Serial Communications Port.

 24. A Plot Thumbnails window is available in the Professional version that displays all of the plots in the EES file at a size controlled by the user.
 Right-clicking on a thumbnail moves the focus to the selected plot in Plot window.

 25. The Professional version can have up to 80 independent variables for an optimization problem.
 The Commercial version in limited to 20.

 26. The $CopyToLookup directive is available in the Professional version.
 This directive makes it very easy to move calculated scaler and array variables to a column in the Lookup table window.
 The data in the Lookup table can be written to an external file in a variety of formats.

 27. The Professional version can solve larger uncertainty propagation problems.
 It can simultaneously determine the uncertainty propagation of up to 50 selected variables in terms of the uncertainties of up to 200 measured variables.